ed-tech-jim/joy-of-code/posts/learn-svelte/learn-svelte.md

 </ul>
 ```

-Svelte even has reactive versions of built-in JavaScript objects, which we're going to learn about later.
+Svelte even has reactive versions of built-in JavaScript objects, which we're going to look at later.

 ### Asynchronous Data Loading